AitanG/numpy-string-indexed/README.md

 ```

+## Documentation

+Full documentation can be found [here](https://numpy-string-indexed.readthedocs.io/en/latest/?).
+Below is a brief overview of Friendly Matrix functionality.

 ## Matrix operations

 Friendly matrix objects can be operated on just like NumPy `ndarray`s with minimal overhead.
 The package contains separate implementations of most of the relevant NumPy `ndarray` operations, taking advantage of labels.
 For example: